-\hyperref[x:principle:hardyZpm]{Principle~{\xreffont\ref{x:principle:hardyZpm}}} is a stronger statement than asserting that to leading order the value distribution of \(Z(t)\) is symmetric.
+\hyperref[hardyZpm]{Principle~{\xreffont\ref{hardyZpm}}} is a stronger statement than asserting that to leading order the value distribution of \(Z(t)\) is symmetric.
 In contrast, the average value of \(\zeta(\frac12 + it)\) is \(1\) in a very strong sense: if \(k\) is a non-negative integer then

-Such small biases are the underlying cause of many misconceptions arising from numerical computations, see \hyperref[x:men:gramaverage]{({\xreffont\ref{x:men:gramaverage}})} and \hyperref[x:principle:bigOof1prin]{Principle~{\xreffont\ref{x:principle:bigOof1prin}}}. \end{introduction} \typeout{************************************************} \typeout{Subsection 2.1 We care about zeros because we care about primes} \typeout{************************************************} \begin{subsectionptx}{We care about zeros because we care about primes}{}{We care about zeros because we care about primes}{}{}{g:subsection:idp95046272} Riemann's great insight was that the zeros of the \(\zeta\)-function encode information about the primes.
-Based at least partially on numerical computation, he formulated the conjecture which is now known as the \terminology{Riemann Hypothesis}: \begin{conjecture}{The Riemann Hypothesis (RH).}{}{g:conjecture:idp95058016} The zeros of \(\zeta(s)\) with \(0 \lt \sigma \lt 1\) lie on the line \(\sigma=\frac12\), equivalently, all zeros of \(\xi(s)\) lie on the line \(\sigma = \frac12\), equivalently, all zeros of \(Z(t)\) with \(\abs{\Im(t)} \lt \frac12\) are real. \end{conjecture} Riemann's original formulation involved yet another function: all the zeros of \(\Xi(t):= \xi(\frac12 + i t)\) are real.
-RH has been rigorously verified for \(t \lt 3\times 10^{12}\), involving more than \(12.3 \times 10^{12}\) zeros~\hyperlink{x:biblio:PlTr}{[{\xreffont 69}]}.
+which can be shown by moving the integral to the region of absolute convergence of the Dirichlet series and then integrating term-by-term.
+Such small biases (meaning: effects of size 1, when the main term is growing very slowly) are the underlying cause of many misconceptions arising from numerical computations, see \hyperref[gramaverage]{({\xreffont\ref{gramaverage}})} and \hyperref[bigOof1prin]{Principle~{\xreffont\ref{bigOof1prin}}}. \end{introduction} \typeout{************************************************} \typeout{Subsection 3.1 We care about zeros because we care about primes} \typeout{************************************************} \begin{subsectionptx}{Subsection}{We care about zeros because we care about primes}{}{We care about zeros because we care about primes}{}{}{basics-3} Riemann's great insight was that the zeros of the \(\zeta\)-function encode information about the primes.
+Based at least partially on numerical computation, he formulated the conjecture which is now known as the \terminology{Riemann Hypothesis}: \begin{conjecture}{Conjecture}{The Riemann Hypothesis (RH).}{}{basics-3-3} The zeros of \(\zeta(s)\) with \(0 \lt \sigma \lt 1\) lie on the line \(\sigma=\frac12\); equivalently, all zeros of \(\xi(s)\) lie on the line \(\sigma = \frac12\); equivalently, all zeros of \(Z(t)\) with \(\abs{\Im(t)} \lt \frac12\) are real. \end{conjecture} Riemann's original formulation involved yet another function: all the zeros of \(\Xi(t):= \xi(\frac12 + i t)\) are real.
+RH has been rigorously verified for \(t \lt 3\times 10^{12}\), involving more than \(12.3 \times 10^{12}\) zeros~\hyperlink{PlTr}{[{\xreffont 89}]}.